San Lazzaro degli Armeni: Armenian museum

 The Armenian museum was designed by Venetian architect Giovanni Rossi and completed in 1867.
 Seriously damaged by a 1975 fire, it was restored in its present from by Manouk Manoukian.
 It formerly served as the library of Armenian manuscripts and publications.
 The museum now houses items related to Armenian history and art, inducing helmets and bronze belts from the Urartian period; the sword of Leo V, the last Armenian King of Cilicia, forged in Sis in 1366; Armenian ceramics from Kütahya; coins, stamps and a passport issued by the 1918–20 First Republic of Armenia.
 Numerous Armenian religious objects of art from the 16th to 18th centuries are on display.
 A bas-relief in agate from the medieval Armenian capital of Ani and a curtain formerly hang at the monastery of Lim Island on Lake Van are also on display, along with several paintings by Russian-Armenian marine artist Ivan Aivazovsky, including depictions of Mount Ararat and Niagara Falls.
 His Biblical creation-themed painting Chaos (1841) was donated to the congregation by Pope Leo XIII in 1901.
 The death mask of Komitas, the musicologist who established the Armenian national school of music, is also on display in the museum.
-Also on display is one of the most ancient swords ever found, originating from Anatolia and dating to the 3rd millennium BC.
+Also on display is one of the most ancient swords ever found, made of arsenical bronze and originating from eastern Anatolia and dating to the early 3rd millennium BC.